Probably the most basic piece of investment advice that you’ll ever receive is to diversify your portfolio.

 If this does happen, your actual investment exposure may provide a good balance of risk and reward.
 But the array of trusts you hold could mean that you're paying much higher fees than you need to.

-For instance, a FTSE 100 ETF will likely cost you far less than buying shares in several investment trusts that give you similar exposure.
+For instance, a UK stock market ETF will likely cost you far less than buying shares in several investment trusts that give you similar exposure.

 Again, this can so easily be avoided by just making sure you know what you’re getting exposure to when you put money into funds.